vermajnv/realtime-chat/readme.md

 6. add basic auth scaffolding run command "php artisan ui vue --auth"
 7. Start redis service like in deb or arch "sudo systemctl start redis"
 8. now initialize laravel-echo-serve with command "laravel-echo-server init" ask for information do it like your local setup
-9. now start laravel-echo-server by "laravel-echo-server start"
+9. now start laravel-echo-server by "laravel-echo-server start" (Make sure you have installed this npm package globally)
 10. To manage queue start "php artisan queue:work"
 11. now open browser base path "like localhost/realtime-chat/public/chat" or if you made a vertual host enter "yourvitualhost.com/chat"
 12. Do same thing in private window and have fun wiht realtime chat